 Communities, organizations, K-12 decision makers, and college decision makers ready to change policies, practices, interactions, and 6-month or annual evaluations and assessments.

-Dr. Kimya Nuru Dennis is a community advocate, sociologist and criminologist, educator, and researcher.
+Dr. Kimya Nuru Dennis, Ph.D. is a community advocate, sociologist and criminologist, professor, and researcher.

 Dr. Dennis reaches local, national, and global collectives to help change and consistently evaluate the following: